bkaszuba/TextRecognition/resources/reuters21578/README.txt

 of the document, possibly followed by some non-date noise material.

-     2. <MKNOTE>, </MKNOTE> [VARIABLE] : Notes on certain hand corrections that were done to the original Reuters corpus by Steve Finch.
+     2. <MKNOTE>, </MKNOTE> [VARIABLE] : Notes on certain hand corrections that were done to the original TextRecognition corpus by Steve Finch.

      3. <TOPICS>, </TOPICS> [ONCE, SAMELINE]: Encloses the list of